El Santuario de Chimayó, New Mexico Built in 1813, adobe construction |

 During late Spring and early Summer, many convergent ladybugs begin migrating towards mountainous areas.
 The trek is not a graceful, straightforward type, as wind currents and air temperatures greatly influence migratory patterns.
 Winds help propel the flights of convergent ladybugs, pushing them towards higher elevations.
 However, once the ladybugs reach air temperatures of approximately 55°F they need to stop flying (same for Monarch butterflies), triggering a temporary free-fall until their bodies can warm up enough to continue the migration.
 This causes a sort of repetitive oscillation effect, the side-view of which would look like a sine wave.

+After feeding all summer, they hibernate through the winter.
 The ladybugs that survive ride a warm current off the rim in February.
+Riding the winds south to mate. |

-Once they find their desired high elevation summits they tend to swarm en masse’ and form colonies.
+Once they find their desired high elevation summits they tend to swarm ‘en masse’ and form colonies.
 Most of these mountain summit goals range between 6,000 – 8,000 feet elevation, but some might be as high as 10,000 feet, depending on current conditions.

 Many ladybug dealers/collectors claim that some of these mountain colonies can contain as many as 500 gallons of ladybugs, with each gallon containing up to 72,000 – 80,000 ladybugs.
 I think I could see the equivalent of 15-20 gallons on Capulin’s rim path.
 Do the math!